Tavh/customer-management-service/README.md

 ## Configuration

 The Customer Management Service uses a configuration file to specify the connection details for the PostgreSQL database.
-The configuration file should be named `config.yml` and located in the root directory of the app.
+The configuration file should be named `config.ini` and located in the root directory of the app.
 Here's an example configuration file:

 ## API Endpoints